AdobeDocs/platform-learn.en/help/tutorial-mobile-android-implementation/install-the-mobile-sdk.md

 At the end of this lesson, you will be able to:

-* Obtain the installation instructions for your mobile tags property
+* Obtain the installation instructions for your mobile tag property
 * Understand the difference between a Development, Staging, and Production environment
 * Update your `build.gradle` file to add the Mobile SDK
 * Import the Mobile SDK into your app